Mohammad-Bilal-Bhatti/JAVA/Date Iterator/ReadMe.md

 # Simple Date Iterator

 ## Description:
-This Simple Date Iterator is like java.util.Iterator which iterates list items, but date Iterator is used to navigate between different dates.
+This Simple Date Iterator is like java.util.Iterator which iterates list items, but date Iterator is used to iterate/navigate between different dates.

 ## Interface Methods: